Sumitha2502/BE-FitnessTracker/readme.md

 ###Backend Setup

-[]Node.js: To create a server
+-[]Node.js: To create a server
-[]Express.js: To create a REST API
+-[]Express.js: To create a REST API
-[]Nodemon: Auto Restart Server if any changes in the code []Postman: Testing API
+-[]Nodemon: Auto Restart Server if any changes in the code -[]Postman: Testing API
-[]Database - MongoDB - Atlas Cloud
+-[]Database - MongoDB - Atlas Cloud
-[]Mongoose - MongoDB Object Data Modeling
+-[]Mongoose - MongoDB Object Data Modeling
-[]MongoDB Compass: To visualize the data
+-[]MongoDB Compass: To visualize the data